 Room Magazine and Massy Books have partnered to create Indigenous Brilliance, a quarterly reading series for First Nations, Métis, and Inuit writers to showcase their work.
-Hosted by Room editorial board members, Jónína Kirton and Jessica Johns, this series is dedicated to featuring emerging Indigenous women, Two Spirit and queer writers.
+Hosted by Jessica Johns, jaye simpson, Patricia Massy, Emily Dundas Oke, and Karmella Cen Benedito De Barros, this series is dedicated to featuring emerging and established Indigenous women/2SQ artists.
 We want to show the diversity of our communities, so we seek writers of different ages, genders, abilities, and orientations.
 We are now accepting applications to all interested artists who would like to participate in our 2018 series.

 Your email should contain: